There is no condemnation, therefore, against those who are in Christ Jesus.

 For the mind of the flesh is death, but the mind of the Spirit is life and peace.

 Paraphrase: Consider the end result of both of these persons.
 When you let your mind be full of all kinds of sinful desires, the end is death.
-When your mind, however, is full of the things of the kingdom of God (Matt 6:33), then you enter into life, and not just a bare living.
-This is the abundant life which Jesus spoke about (John 10:10).
-Furthermore, it’s a life marked by the shalom or peace that our people are always seeking (Joel 2:19; Micah 4:4; Zechariah 3:10; 8:5).
+When your mind is full of the things of the kingdom of God (Matthew 6:33), however, then you enter into life, and not just a bare living.
+This is the life which Jesus says is the abundant life.
+(John 10:10) Furthermore, it is a life marked by the shalom or flourishing that our people have always been seeking (Joel 2:19; Micah 4:4; Zechariah 3:10; 8:5).